 Nobody loves their country quite as much the Americans do – and nobody shows it quite as willingly either.
 You will see the Stars & Stripes everywhere: on people’s lawns, in bumper stickers on cars, on hats, cupcakes and yes, even on the moon.
 Fun fact: five of the six flags planted on the moon are still standing, although they have lost all their color by now.

 3. RBG, AOC and Kamala

 Three kick-ass female role models.
 Alexandria Ocasio-Cortez (also known as AOC) is a freshman congresswoman from New York making waves (and national headlines) in Washington, while Ruth Bader Ginsburg (also known as RBG) was a veteran Supreme Court judge and icon of the feminist movement.
-Kamala Harris is the brand new Vice President-elect and will become the first female Vice President in the country’s history when she takes office in January 2021.
+Kamala Harris is the Vice President of the United States and became the first female Vice President in the country’s history when she took office in January 2021.